zagto/zagtOS/README.md

 (This has not been tested on many systems yet, please let me know in which way it goes wrong)

 Once the build is complete, a BIOS and UEFI bootable disk image is created at `out/disk.img`.
-Scripts for running the system in different emulaters are in the `emulate` directory, intened to be used from the project root like:
+Scripts for running the system in different emulaters are in the `emulate` directory, intended to be used from the project root like:

 ```
 ./emulate/kvm.sh